 Myth #2: The flu vaccine gives you the flu.

 While it’s true that the vaccine is from a version of the flu virus, it comes from a ‘killed’ version of the virus that can’t cause infection.
 Most people that receive the flu vaccine do not usually have problems however a few people will have minor symptoms of sore throat, hoarseness, cough, fever aches, headache, itching and fatigue.
-This usually resolves within 1-2 days.
+This usually resolves within one to two days.
 More serious problems are rare.

 Myth #3: The flu is just a bad cold.